 When we talk about color grading or color correction, we may think about some professional color grading software such as DaVinci Resolve or Premiere Pro CC.
 It happens that you shot some home videos but find the color video image has mainly blue and purple colors and want to correct the color to make the video look like Hollywood manufacturing?
 We do know with these best video color grading software, you will always get the best result.
-But for beginners and semi-pros, we recommend you to try Wondershare Filmora based on its usability and features, and pricing as well.
+But for beginners and semi-pros, we recommend you to try Wondershare Filmora9 (latest version 9) based on its usability and features, and pricing as well.
 Equipped with the strong color fixing function, this easy-to-use video editor can help you break the monotony even if you have little color correction experience for videos.

 Before we deep into the steps of how to color correct video with Filmora, just download the software and follow the video tutorial below to easily correct color in your videos.

 From the above color grading video tutorial we can see with the color correction tools in Filmora, you can: